oregonjim/leetv/README.md

 automatically on the hour by 'ltv-getnewsweather' (if you have added it as a cron job - see the comments in the file itself for details).

-  There is one trick to remember when creating these videos:
+  There is one rule to remember when creating all of these videos:
 ```
   bumper.mp4 + news.mp4 + fill.mp4 must == 30 minutes
   bumper.mp4 + weather.mp4 + fill.mp4 must == 30 minutes